Research shows most parents are aware of their teen’s cigarette and drug use. Early detection is essential.

+Addiction is one form of illness that has led the best of people lose everything in their life.
+While few with the help of Orlando treatment centers do recover others are afraid and stubborn to get treated and hence never recover.
 For a six-month reporting period, the University at Buffalo’s Research Institute on Addictions (RIA) found that 82 percent of parents accurately detected the presence of teen cigarette smoking – the parents’ reports corresponded with the teens’ reports of their own smoking.

 Eighty-six percent of parents accurately evaluated the presence of teen alcohol use, and 86 percent accurately reported the presence of teen marijuana use.
 However, only 72 percent of the parents in the RIA study accurately reported the presence of hard drug use (anything other than pot) by teens.
+Addiction is a serious matter, to seek help call a qualified addiction treatment center like Hope Canyon Recovery.

 According to lead researcher Neil B. McGillicuddy, Ph.D., “This study begins to dispel the notion that parents don’t know the extent to which their teens are using cigarettes, alcohol and illicit drugs.
 It seems that, despite a few exceptions, many parents do know the extent of their teenager’s substance use.
 Parents can use this knowledge to help themselves cope with teenage substance use and the resulting stress on the family, as well as to begin conversations with their teen about making changes.”